Trump seeks to use Canada’s recognition of Palestinian state as leverage in trade talks - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-ASHINGTON (AP) — President Donald Trump said Canada’s announcement it will recognize a Palestinian state “will make it very hard” for the U.S. to reach a trade agreement with its northern neighbor.
+WASHINGTON (AP) — Canada’s announcement it will recognize a Palestinian state “will make it very hard” for the United States to reach a trade agreement with its northern neighbor, President Donald Trump said.

-Trump’s threat, posted in the early hours Thursday on his social media network, is the latest way he has sought to use his trade war to coerce countries on unrelated issues and is a swing from the ambivalence he has expressed about other countries making such a move.
+Trump’s threat, posted early Thursday on his social media platform, is the latest way he has sought to use his trade war to coerce countries on unrelated issues.
+And when other allies had raised the matter of Palestinian statehood, the Republican president had been ambivalent.

+He said this week that he did not mind that British Prime Minister Keir Starmer was taking the position that the United Kingdom would recognize a Palestinian state in September unless Israel agreed to a ceasefire in Gaza, allowed the United Nations to bring in aid and took other steps toward long-term peace.

+“We have no view on that,” he told reporters later on Air Force One.

-But Trump, who has heckled Canada for months and suggested it should become its 51st U.S. state, indicated on Thursday that Prime Minister Mark Carney’s similar recognition would become leverage ahead of a deadline he set in trade talks.
+But Trump, who has heckled Canada for months and suggested it should become its 51st U.S. state, is now indicating that Prime Minister Mark Carney’s similar recognition would become leverage before a looming deadline that the American leader set in U.S.-Canada trade talks.

 “Wow!
 Canada has just announced that it is backing statehood for Palestine,” Trump said in his Truth Social post.
 “That will make it very hard for us to make a Trade Deal with them.
 Oh’ Canada!!!”